-It used to be difficult for sports fans to stream games, fights, and other live events online, but the dark ages are over: Today, you have a number of different options for streaming sports, and one of the best streaming services for this purpose is ESPN+.
-The sports broadcaster launched this premium streaming platform in 2018, and it’s since become the go-to app for streaming UFC events, Major League Baseball, boxing, and much more, along with offering a ton of on-demand sports content in the form of exclusive shows, films, and documentaries.
+Today, there are many options for streaming sports, which means the dark ages of live sports broadcasts are over.
+It’s no longer difficult to stream live sports, games, and fights online, and one of the best streaming services for this purpose is ESPN+.
+The sports broadcaster launched this premium streaming platform in 2018, and it’s since become the go-to app for streaming sports events like UFC fights, Major League Baseball games, boxing bouts, and much more, along with offering a ton of on-demand sports content in the form of exclusive shows, films, and documentaries.
 It’s a paid service, though, so it’s only natural that you might want to give an ESPN+ free trial a spin before you commit to paying.
-Well, keep reading, because we’ve got everything you need to know right here — including several ways you can save and maybe even get ESPN+ for free.
+If that applies to you, keep reading, because we’ve got everything you need to know right here — including several ways you can save and maybe even get ESPN+ for free.

 The short answer is there is no ESPN+ free trial as of now.
 That’s in contrast to most streaming services, which usually either offer a trial period (the 30-day Hulu free trial being one of the best) or a pared-down free streaming plan such as those offered by Sling TV and Peacock.
 ESPN offered a free trial back in 2018 when it launched its premium streaming platform, but that was sadly short-lived.
 If you’re looking for a way to try ESPN+ for free (or at least save some money on your subscription), though, then don’t give up just yet — you have some options.